-- 245 (a) Vacancies.
-The office of mayor or councilmember shall become vacant upon the - 246 incumbent's death, resignation, forfeiture of office, or occurrence of any event specified by - 247 the Constitution of the State of Georgia, Title 45 of the O.C.G.A., or such other applicable - laws as are or may hereafter be enacted. - 249 (b) Filling of vacancies.
-A vacancy in the office of mayor or councilmember shall be filled - 250 for the remainder of the unexpired term, if any, by appointment by the city council or those - 251 members remaining if less than 12 months remains in the unexpired term.
-If such vacancy - occurs 12 months or more prior to the expiration of the term of that office, it shall be filled - 253 for the remainder of the unexpired term by a special election, as provided for in Section 5.14 - of this charter and in accordance with Titles 21 and 45 of the O.C.G.A. or other such laws - as are or may hereafter be enacted. - 256 (c) This provision shall also apply to a temporary vacancy created by the suspension from - 257 office of the mayor or any councilmember.
+- 246 (a) The office of mayor or councilmember shall become vacant upon the incumbent's death, - 247 resignation, or forfeiture of office or upon the occurrence of any event specified by the - 248 Constitution of the State of Georgia, Title 45 of the O.C.G.A., or such other applicable laws - as are or may hereafter be enacted. - 250 (b) A vacancy in the office of mayor or councilmember shall be filled for the remainder of - 251 the unexpired term, if any, by appointment by the city council or those members remaining - 252 if less than 12 months remains in the unexpired term.
+If such vacancy occurs 12 months or - 253 more prior to the expiration of the term of that office, it shall be filled for the remainder of - 254 the unexpired term by a special election, as provided for in Section 5.14 of this charter and - in accordance with Titles 21 and 45 of the O.C.G.A., or other such laws as are or may - 256 hereafter be enacted. - 257 (c) This section shall also apply to a temporary vacancy created by the suspension from - 258 office of the mayor or any councilmember.